Discover more from Visual Storytelling Newsletter

 The house door kept opening as if it was a “time tunnel” with people I used to know ages ago coming out of the woodwork to pay their respects.

-When you physically see a person, the dynamics is not only much more interactive but also in 3D without straining any computing power :)
+When you physically see a person, the dynamics are not only much more interactive but also in 3D without straining any computing power :)

 True, those people all look much older now but I could share past stories and discover many blind spots that truly surprised me.